 Do you need planning permission for a brick shed?

-The same rules apply, whatever material is used for construction.
+The same rules apply irrespective of the material used for construction.

 What is the maximum size shed without planning permission?

-Put simply, in most cases you will not need planning permission if your shed is:
+In most cases, you will not need planning permission if your shed is:

 - under 2.5 metres tall at the eaves;